jsauvexamarin/XamarinCRMv2CatalogDataServiceClient/README.md

 * The base URL for the service is currently: `https://xamarincrmv2-catalogdataservice.azure-mobile.net/`
 * API key for the service is currently `IibptMvpFmJRBisbVyiCheBukYjzsD75`
 * You must pass the base service URL and the API key to the constructor of the `CatalogDataClient` class
-* You can access the API documentation here: `https://xamarincrmv2-catalogdataservice.azure-mobile.net/help`, for which you'll need to provide the API jey as the password when prompted in your browser.
+* You can access the API documentation here: `https://xamarincrmv2-catalogdataservice.azure-mobile.net/help`, for which you'll need to provide the API key as the password when prompted in your browser.

 ##Getting Started
 * The best way to get started with the API is to call the `GetCategoriesAsync(string parentCategoryId = null)` method on `ICatalogDataClient`.